WOULD YOU LIKE JAKE TO JOIN YOU IN SESSION?

 Jake is not nearly this ferocious during therapy.

-Studies show that introducing a pet into session often helps clients feel more connected to the therapist and to the therapeutic process.
-There are a number of theories about why animals are so beneficial in therapy.
-One interesting line of thought, called the biophilia hypothesis, suggests that our connection to animals stems from our primitive roots, when early humans relied on signals from animals to know whether a situation was safe or whether it posed a threat.
-Thus, seeing animals sleeping or in a peaceful state may signal us to have feelings of security and well-being.
-In a therapeutic setting, this serves to support an environment where healing and personal growth can more easily occur.
+Research shows that having a pet into session tends to help clients feel more connected to the therapist and to the therapeutic process.
+There are a number of lines of thought about why animals are so helpful in therapy.
+One interesting theory, called the biophilia hypothesis, suggests that our connection to animals stems from our primitive roots, perhaps as early as 15,000 years ago, when early humans relied on domesticated gray wolves' exceptional sense of smell, hearing, and instincts to know whether a situation was safe or posed a threat.
+Thus, being in the company of a sleeping or peaceful dog may signal us to have feelings of security and well-being.
+In a therapeutic setting, this serves to support an environment so healing and personal growth can more easily occur.